Trump plays hardball in tax reform kickoff, singles out Dem senator

 “We must lower our taxes,” Trump said.
 “And your senator Claire McCaskill, she must do this for you and if she doesn't do it for you, you have to vote her out of office.”

 Trump rallied supporters as he tries to bring tax reform to the front of the agenda for Congress, as lawmakers return from the August recess next week.
-He called this a “once in a generation opportunity to deliver real tax reform for every day hard working Americans.”
+He called this a “once-in-a-generation opportunity to deliver real tax reform for everyday hard-working Americans.”

 The White House has not yet released a detailed tax reform plan.
 But describing his principles for reform, Trump called for a code that is “simple, fair, and easy to understand.”

 “This enormous complexity is very unfair," the president said.
-"It disadvantages ordinary Americans who don’t have an Army of accountants while benefiting deep-pocketed special interests."
+"It disadvantages ordinary Americans who don’t have an army of accountants while benefiting deep-pocketed special interests."

 The president delivered the speech at the Loren Cook Company, a local business that manufactures fans, blowers, vents and laboratory exhaust systems.